vinicius0026/blog/_posts/2020-06-10-hapi-guide-why-hapi-and-intro.md

 init()
 ```

+The code here is pretty straightforward.
+We are creating a server with `Hapi.server` and registering a route on the created server with the `route` method.
+We then start the server with the `start` method.

-Now if we run `npm run tsc` the code will be complied and put under the `./build` folder.
-And we can start it with `node ./build/server.js`.
+Now if we run `npm run tsc` the code will be compiled and put under the `./build` folder.
+We can start it with `node ./build/server.js`.

-On development, we don't want to have to compile and start the server like that every time we change something on our app.
+At development time, having to compile and restart the server every time we change something on our app will quickly become a hassle.
 Let's fix that.

 To get rid of the compilation step, we can use [ts-node](https://github.com/TypeStrong/ts-node) that will compile and run the TypeScript files for us.
-And to avoid having to restart the server every time we change something, we will use [nodemon](https://nodemon.io/).
-We will also add `cross-env` so it is easy to pass ENV VARS to our scripts, regardless of the OS we are using.
+And to avoid having to manually restart the server every time we change something, we will use [nodemon](https://nodemon.io/).
+We will also add `cross-env` so it is easy to pass environment variables to our scripts, regardless of the OS we are using.

 ```shell
 $ npm i -D ts-node nodemon cross-env